 What Is an Eyelash Extension Cleanser & Why You Need One?

-An eyelash extension cleanser is a special type of cleanser that is specifically designed to cleanse your lashes without damaging or loosening your lash extensions.
+An eyelash extension cleanser (also called lash shampoo) is specifically designed to cleanse your lashes without weakening or damaging the adhesive or the extensions themselves.

 How to Choose a Lash Extension Cleanser

 The most important things to look for before using a product are:

 - Ingredients: This is your number one concern.
 The list is quite extensive, but in general, you want to avoid anything that has oils, fragrances, or glycine.

 - Dispense method: I prefer to work with a foaming cleanser over a gel or cream one.
 I find the foam ones ideal because you can easily spread them on a brush and then apply them to the lash line.
 The lash brush is the perfect tool to use here.

 - Sting / Buring: The last thing I want to feel is a strong stinging or burning sensation when I’m peacefully cleansing my lashes.
 I’ve tried numerous brands and you would be surprised how terrible some of them are.